 The artwork is being created over the summer and will be installed in fall 2018.

-To honour this Spirit of Sport, red, ribbon-like sculptures will celebrate active living and inclusive community participation, while engaging and welcoming the public to the recreation centres.
+To honour this Spirit of Sport, red ribbon-like sculptures will celebrate active living and inclusive community participation, while engaging and welcoming the public to the recreation centres.

-Celebrating the combination of balance, strength and co-ordination required in sports, the red ribbon sculptures are an exploration of space and movement.
 The red ribbons reflect key components of many activities, such as the flowing rhythm of gymnastics; the curved, red stitching on a baseball; the goal line in hockey; and the finish line in track and field, among others.